-- (1) The second resit date of an oral examination or oral part of a combined examination of a compulsory or elective subject taken in the given unit of study is held before an examination board. - (2) A written examination, written part of a combined examination, or a course test of a compulsory or elective subject taken in a second resit date in the given unit of study is assessed by an examination board.
+(1) The second resit date of an oral examination or oral part of a combined examination of a compulsory or elective subject taken in the given unit of study is held before an examination board.

+(2) A written examination or written part of a combined examination of a compulsory or elective subject taken in a second resit date in the given unit of study is assessed by an examination board.